vuongvu1/github-issues-explorer/README.md

 ![Repo input bar](screenshots/repo-input-bar.png)

 User can paste any repository address into the input bar, default value is "https://github.com/reactjs/reactjs.org", the app will show the issues accordingly.
-If you change the repo address when viewing an issue detail, you will be automatically redirected to the `All Issues` view.
+If user change the repo address when viewing an issue detail, they will be automatically redirected to the `All Issues` view.

-If you put an incorrect address, it will show an error:
+If user put an incorrect address, it will show an error:
 ![Error](screenshots/incorrect-repo-address.png)

 ### 3. Issue Filter